Jinyumeimv/deco2017-STUDBUD/README.md

 ## Reflection
->I have some functions that have not been achieved shuch as drag and drop the task card to the other columns function and topthe card feathres.
-I need have a futher learning on java script and think more deeper.
+>I have some functions that have not been achieved such as drag and drop the task card to the other columns function and top the card features.
+I need to have further learned Java script and think deeper.
+Through this assignment, I deepened my understanding of HTML and CSS and learned how Java script works.
+For unimplemented code, go deeper into the winter vacation.

 ## Reference